gabrielkrieshok/digital-development-guide/learn/hosting-camps-workshops-and-hackathons.md

 - Presenter who can guide the participants through the presentation.
 - Access to computers for at least every 2-3 participants either at the facility or ask participants to bring their own.
 - Lunch or snacks.
 Ask the participants to bring their own if needed.
-- Projector if possible: this will help in walking the participants through the tutorials.
+- Projector if possible -- this will help in walking the participants through the tutorials.

 ### Before the event